peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 };
 ```

-The data would be saved in the network chain, replicated and decentralized, while using an approach we are familiar with.
+The data would be saved in the canister smart-contract, replicated and decentralized, while using an approach we are familiar with.

 *Note: *[Link](https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/?tag=1638333901)* to related Motoko Playground to try and play with above example.*